moneybutton/docs/docs/api-oauth.md

 * `Client Identifier` and `Client Secret`: Those attributes are used to athenticated as your app.
 You can do this to query information related to your app.
 * `Oauth Identifier`: You can use this identifier grant flow.
 This flows allows a user to give permission to your app to access certain resources.
-* `OAuth Redirect URL`: Used at the end of the permission gran flow.
+* `OAuth Redirect URL`: Used at the end of the permission grant flow.
 It's where the access token will be sended.

 ## Getting Access to the API